mlhetland/skeldoc.sty/README.md

 The **skeldoc** package lets you produce placeholder elements for documents under development, similar to the skeleton screens used while loading contents in many applications and websites.
-It also has a mechanism for attaching explanatory endnotes to these placeholder, or to anything else in your document.
+It also has a mechanism for attaching explanatory endnotes to these placeholders, or to anything else in your document.
 For an example of use, along with some explanations, see the file [skeldoc.pdf](skeldoc.pdf), or [its source](skeldoc.tex).